garybgenett/gary-os/README.md

   ```

 The 'clean' target will completely remove all GaryOS output files, restoring the
 'build' directory to its original state.
-This includes all image files and
+This includes all images and kernels,
-kernels, along will all their supporting files.
-The 'DOREDO' variable is
+along will all their supporting files.
+The 'DOREDO' variable is specific to
-specific to each target, and only rebuilds files for that target.
-For 'release'
+each target, and only rebuilds files for that target.
+For 'release' this is the
-this is the same as 'clean', so 'rootfs' files should be copied elsewhere if
+same as 'clean', so 'rootfs' files should be copied elsewhere if they need to be
-they need to be kept.
+kept.

 ### Install ####################################################################
 [Install]: #install